jolars/HessianScreening/README.md

 ## Data

-The datasets used in these simulations are stored in the <data/> folder.
+The datasets used in these simulations are stored in the [data folder](data/).
+Scripts to retrieve these datasets from their original sources can be found in [`data-raw/`](data-raw/).
-THey